 Implant Dentist Woodland Hills, CA

-At John M. Chaves, DDS, we are an implant dentist office that can replace your missing teeth in a way that looks entirely natural and beautiful.
-If you have experienced adult tooth loss, we encourage you to call (818) 999-2707 and schedule an appointment with our Woodland Hills, CA dental office to determine if you are a good candidate for this procedure.
+John M. Chaves, DDS, is an implant dentist in Woodland Hills, CA that can replace your missing teeth in a way that looks entirely natural and beautiful.
+If you have experienced adult tooth loss, we encourage you to call (818) 999-2707 and schedule an appointment with us to determine if you are a good candidate for this procedure.
 In the meantime, here are some questions that are commonly asked about dental implants.

 Why are implants better than dentures or dental bridges?